Skip to content

 What you’ll build

-• A tool-calling agent that answers questions like “what’s the weather in Lisbon tomorrow?”
+• A weather_agent that answers questions like “what’s the weather like in Tokyo?” using that tool

 Requirements